cmudig/draco2/CONTRIBUTING.md

 ## Update dependencies

-Run `poetry show -o` to show the latest versions of the packages Draco depends on.
+Run `uv tree --outdated -d1` to show the latest versions of the packages Draco depends on.
 Then update the dependencies accordingly.

-Run `poetry update` to update dependencies within the specified range and update the lockfile.
+Run `uv lock --upgrade` to update dependencies within the specified range and update the lockfile.

 ## Writing constraints